eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-acknowledgements.md

 "at least once" mode (QoS 1).
 E.g. if configured that the [built-in](#built-in-acknowledgement-labels) `twin-persisted` acknowledgement is requested, a received message (e.g. a [Ditto command](basic-signals-command.html)) will only be technically acknowledged to the connection channel if Ditto successfully applied and persisted the command.
+---
+**Note** These requested acknowledgements will be appended after payload mapping is applied.
+This means that in case you decided to split your message into multiple messages, all of these messages will request the same acknowledgements.
+If this is not what you want to achieve, have a look at [how to add acknowledgement requests during payload mapping](#requesting-via-ditto-protocol-message-in-payload-mapping).
+---

+#### Requesting via Ditto Protocol message in payload mapping

+During inbound payload mapping you create one ore more Ditto Protocol messages.
+If you configured your connection source to add requested acknowledgements to your commands, this will cause all produced messages to request the same acknowledges.
+If you however want to add requested acknowledges only to some of those created messages you need to set the `"requested-acks"` header, as described in [Requesting via Ditto Protocol message](#requesting-via-ditto-protocol-message) section, during payload mapping for those commands, you like to request an acknowledgement.

 ## Issuing acknowledgements